-Just like those bluegrass rooted Soggy Bottom Boys, Devendra Banhart has been steeped in old timey music.
+Just like the bluegrass-rooted Soggy Bottom Boys, Devendra Banhart has been steeped in old timey music.
 Heck, he’s silly with it, in more ways than one!
 Everything from the material to the artwork and the lyrics in the booklet seem like an anachronism.
 The only reason it’s really not is because of the huge resurgence of folk music in indie rock today.
 Artists such as Iron & Wine, Will Oldham, and Sufjan Stevens have brought `old timey music’ back into prominence.
 But no one so far can out-old timey Mr. Banhart.

 “This is the Way” starts off silly with lyrics like “This is the soup that I believe in / This is the smoke that I’ve been breathin’,” but then gets a little more serious with words like “We knew we had a choice / We chose rejoice.”
 But what’s enjoyable about this song, and indeed the rest of the album might take some getting used to, namely Devendra’s warbling voice.
 The lone guitar and the fuzz of background noise evident in homemade recordings lures us in, so that we want to sit at the base of his rocking chair as he spins musical yarns by a cozy cabin fire.
 Devendra’s voice is beautiful, but the way that his voice trembles, purposely, is not something people will be used to, unless you were a fan of Tiny Tim.